-9.5.
-Sites within the settlement boundary are unlikely to meet local affordable housing need.
+8.5 Sites within the development boundaries are unlikely to meet all affordable housing needs with Local Connections.

-- 9.6.
-In order to establish that the proposed development will meet a genuine need to live within the individual settlements of the Parish, potential occupiers of the affordable housing element of a proposed development should fall within the local connection criteria set out by Cornwall Council.
-When this has been satisfied, the application will be supported provided that the proposal meets the requirements of the housing policies of the Plan. - 9.7.
-Monitoring of the ratio of housing need to housing supply will be carried out at regular intervals by the Parish Council in conjunction with Homechoice Housing Register needs.
+- 8.6 In order to establish that the proposed development will meet a genuine need to live within the individual villages of the Parish, potential occupiers of the affordable housing element of a proposed development should fall within the current parish local connection criteria set out by Cornwall Council.
+When this has been satisfied, the application will be supported provided that the proposal meets the requirements of the housing policies of the Plan. - 8.7 The amount of housing provided will be monitored at regular intervals by the Parish Council against the housing need expressed in the Homechoice Housing Register.